bigtreetech/docs/docs/Panda_Knomi_3D.md

     <img src=img/PandaKnomi3D/install_7.jpg width="600"/>

-* Snap the Panda Knomi 3D from the top, then gently press to secure.
+* First snap the top of the Panda Knomi 3D into place, then gently press the bottom until it is fully secured.

     <img src=img/PandaKnomi3D/install_8.jpg width="400"/>